 Kyoto most notable areas are:

-- Southern Higashiyama – is the most popular area and includes the famous and grand Kiyomizu-dera Temple, the cozy streets of Ninen-zaka and Sannen-zaka lined with traditional wooden buildings, small cafes, and restaurants.
+Is the most popular area and includes the famous and grand Kiyomizu-dera Temple, the cozy streets of Ninen-zaka and Sannen-zaka lined with traditional wooden buildings, small cafes, and restaurants.
 Other notable sights in this area include Kodai-ji Temple, Chion-in Temple Yasaka, Yasaka-jinja Shrine, and Gion Shidare Zakura, Kyotoś most famous cherry tree.

-- Northern Higashiyama – is less visited but should not be missed.
+Is less visited but should not be missed.
 Here you´ll find Nanzen-ji Temple, one of our personal favorites and possibly the finest temple in Kyoto.
 Surrounded by a large park and several smaller sub-temples.
 Take the stairs to the second level for a fantastic view of Kyoto.
 Other sights here include Honen-ni temple and Ginkaku-ji Temple.